Biplob17h/jumping-login-button/README.md

 - [@vitejs/plugin-react](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react/README.md) uses [Babel](https://babeljs.io/) for Fast Refresh
 - [@vitejs/plugin-react-swc](https://github.com/vitejs/vite-plugin-react-swc) uses [SWC](https://swc.rs/) for Fast Refresh

 This is made only for medium and big devices.
-The jump does not work on mobile so you have to use usual login form.
+The jump doesn't work on mobile, so you must use the usual login form.